 A typical creditors’ meeting lasts less than 15 minutes.
 The trustee will briefly go over any questions raised by the information you entered in the forms.
 The trustee is likely to be most interested in the fairness and legality of your proposed repayment plan and your ability to make the payments you have proposed.
 (See Ch.
 8 for more on Chapter 13 plans.)
 The trustee has a vested interest in helping you successfully navigate the Chapter 13 process because the trustee gets paid a percentage of all payments doled out under your plan.

 The trustee will also require proof that you have filed your tax returns for the previous four years.
-If you can’t show that you filed returns, the trustee will continue the meeting to give you a chance to file these returns.
+If you can’t show that you filed returns, the trustee may continue the meeting to give you a chance to file these returns.
 Ultimately, you will not be allowed to proceed with a Chapter 13 bankruptcy unless and until you bring your tax filings up to date.

 Help if you are behind in tax payments.
 If you owe taxes, you may benefit from professional help in the form of a tax attorney, an enrolled agent (licensed by the IRS), or a tax preparer.
-For more information on getting current on taxes and getting professional help, read Stand Up to the IRS, by Frederick Daily (Nolo).
+For more information on getting current on taxes and getting professional help, read Stand Up to the IRS, by Frederick W. Daily (Nolo).

 An unsecured creditor who is scheduled to receive very little under your plan might show up, too, if that creditor thinks you should cut your living expenses and thereby increase your disposable income (the amount from which unsecured creditors are paid).
 This is more likely to happen if you are using your actual expenses to compute your disposable income (as filers whose income is less than the state median are allowed to do) instead of standard expense figures set by the IRS.